Please see MoodleLink opens in a new window for Lecture Capture, seminar questions, readings, and details about assessment.

 This second-year undergraduate 15 CATS module runs for ten weeks in the Spring term.
 In this module students will:

 - Gain an understanding of non-European histories, and their connections with and impact on early modern European history.

 - Obtain knowledge of the processes which made the early modern world increasingly interconnected.

 - Engage with key concepts in global history such as "connections", "comparisons", "entangled histories", "micro-global" and "cultural exchange".

 - Engage with a wide range of approaches to history through primary and secondary sources.

 - Analyse a range of visual, material and textual sources.

 - Communicate ideas both orally and in writing.

 - Develop research skills, historiographical engagement, and critical analysis through essay writing.

 There are no pre-requisite or post-requisite modules.
-However, students wishing to take this module are encouraged to consider also taking HI2B8 Caravans and Traders: Global Connections, 1200-1500 in the autumn term.
+However, students wishing to take this module are encouraged to consider also taking HI2B8 Caravans and Traders: Global Connections, 1200-1500.